 Tube or gavage feeding is the easiest, cleanest and most efficient method of hand feeding very young puppies.
 However, it requires proper equipment, training and technique to prevent putting milk replacer into the puppy's lungs.
 If food gets into a newborn puppy's lungs, aspiration pneumonia or death usually results.
-If bottle-feeding is not successful, we will supply you with the equipment and demonstrate the proper tube-feeding technique.
-This is not a difficult procedure, so do not hesitate to ask about it if it is needed.
+This is not a difficult procedure, so do not hesitate to ask your veterinarian about it if it is needed.

 When and how much do I feed the puppies?